w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Optional ideas to teach the learning outcomes:

 * Show examples of descriptions of visual information.
-Explain that descriptions are alternatives for people who cannot see the visuals.
+Emphasize how these alternatives deswcribe the visual information (including text) for people who cannot see the videos.
+Explain that different standards and policies may refer to descriptions of visual information using different terms, such as audio descriptions, video descriptions, and described videos.
 Explain that defining the methods to turn on and off the description is a designers' responsibility, whereas providing the description is a responsibility shared with the content author.
 * Show examples of captions.
 Explain that captions are alternatives for people who cannot hear the audio, and that they are useful in other situations.
 Explain that determining where to place captions is a designers' responsibility, whereas providing such captions is a responsibility shared with the content author.
 * Show examples of text transcripts.
 Explain that transcripts are alternatives for people who cannot hear the audio information and for people who cannot see the visual information.
 Explain that allocating the necessary space for the transcripts is a designers' responsibility, whereas providing such transcripts is a responsibility shared with the content author.
 * Show examples of sign language.
 Explain that sign language is essential for people who are deaf and who do not understand written language well.
 Explain that defining the methods to enable and disable sign language is a designers' responsibility, whereas providing the sign language interpretation is a responsibility shared with the content author.